 And, you made it beyond the homepage!
 Congrats!
 Now that I have your attention, here is a bit about me.
 Fast facts: I was born in 1997.
-I reluctantly joined my first choir in 2005, picked up the tuba in 2007, finished my first novel in 2010, started to encourage representation in 2016, composed my first piece in 2020, became the first Black woman in history to earn a doctorate in tuba in 2024, and here we are today. — Dr. Jazzie
+I reluctantly joined my first choir in 2005, picked up the tuba in 2007, finished my first novel in 2010, started to encourage representation in 2016, composed my first piece in 2020, became the first Black woman in history to earn a doctorate in tuba performance in 2024, and here we are today. — Dr. Jazzie

 Not your traditional origin story, Dr. Jasmine “Jazzie” Pigott genuinely wanted to play the tuba from a young age because of a show called Veggie Tales.
 Only, in the fourth grade, she made the mistake of confusing it with the trombone and choosing that instead.
 Not impressed, she dealt with that for a year before jumping on the opportunity to bug her band director until he finally handed her an authentic tuba.
 This was true love at first sight, becoming her strongest life-long commitment at only the age of 10.